NatLibFi/USEMARCON-MARC21-MARC21RDA/README.md

 Description
 --
-A USEMARCON rule for converting bibliographic records from FINMARC to MARC 21 (RDA).
+A USEMARCON rule for converting bibliographic records MARC 21 (RDA).